brieyana/emission-analyzer-service/README.md

     ```
     \dt
     ```
     You should see all the data tables.
+The data tables created from our migrations should start with `emission_analyzer_api`.

 ## References
 * [psql Meta-Commands](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-PATTERNS)